 There’s another financial incentive to improve customer service.
-The Centers for Medicare & Medicaid Services (CMS) requires hospitals subject to the Inpatient Prospective Payment System (IPPS) annual payment update provisions to collect and submit data from the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey to receive their full IPPS annual payment update.
+The Centers for Medicare & Medicaid Services (CMS) requires hospitals subject to the Inpatient Prospective Payment System (IPPS) annual payment update provisions to collect and submit data from the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey in order to receive their full IPPS annual payment update.
 If they don’t, their annual payment update may be reduced by two percentage points.
-The HCAHPS survey measures patients’ perceptions of their hospital experiences, which include responsiveness of hospital staff and other service measures.
+(The HCAHPS survey measures patients’ perceptions of their hospital experiences, which include responsiveness of hospital staff and other service measures).

-Many hospitals and healthcare providers struggle to focus on the patient experience and customer service because of competing priorities.
-Value-based care; clinical, quality and safety initiatives; mergers and acquisitions; integrating employed physicians; software conversions and migrations; and supply management often monopolize their attention.
+Many hospitals and healthcare providers struggle to focus on the patient experience and customer service because of competing priorities: value-based care; clinical, quality and safety initiatives; mergers and acquisitions; integrating employed physicians; software conversions and migrations; and supply management.

 Healthcare executives may not know when it’s time to pull the plug on a deficient call center and outsource those hospital call center services to a professional firm.
 Here are 10 signs that it might be time:

 - Medical call center staff turnover is high.
 Many healthcare providers fill call center jobs with entry-level people who have front desk or scheduling experience rather than professional customer service experience.
-As a result, people bid out of the call center for other jobs in the organization, they leave for a nominal pay increase somewhere else or they’re terminated because they don’t have the skills or empathy to handle patients appropriately.
+As a result, people bid out of the call center for other jobs in the organization, they leave for a nominal pay increase somewhere else, or they’re terminated because they don’t have the skills or empathy required to handle patients appropriately.
 The current labor shortage, exacerbated by pandemic issues and vaccine-related attrition, has greatly impacted health systems nationwide.

 - You don’t give your call center staff ongoing coaching and training.
-Not only does a lack of training affect patient satisfaction, it can lead to a revolving door of employees who feel frustrated and unprepared to deliver customer service.
-Continuous quality improvement and reinforcement training is key to low turnover and high satisfaction for patients.
+Not only does a lack of training affect patient satisfaction, but it can also lead to a revolving door of employees who feel frustrated and unprepared to deliver customer service.
+Continuous quality improvement and reinforcement training are key to low turnover and high satisfaction for patients.

 - The patient access experience varies from practice to practice.
 A seamless patient access experience is especially important in large healthcare systems.
-Without an efficient centralized call center, patients must make multiple calls or be routed from one department to another with inconsistent service and procedures.
+Without an efficient, centralized call center, patients have to make multiple calls or be routed from one department to another with inconsistent service and procedures.

-If 70% of all patient care occurs in a physician office setting, and patients must call for appointment scheduling or to get their questions answered, why would you risk putting inadequate resources in place to manage your call center?
+If 70% of all patient care occurs in a physician office setting, and patients have to call for appointment scheduling or to get their questions answered, why would you risk putting inadequate resources in place to manage your call center?

-Find out how our Patient Access Advocate and call center services can help you address your patient experience needs, ease the burden on existing staff and increase revenue.
+Visit our website to learn more about hospital call center services from Change Healthcare can help you address your patient experience needs, ease the burden on existing staff, and increase revenue.